fourier-space/Computing-2-Notes/javascript.md

 language, and will certainly miss out some features that will appear in code you will find in other resources and on the internet.

-We'll also only consider the latest version of Javascript, i.e. what is implemented in the current versions of mainstream web browsers and server platforms.
+We'll only consider the latest version of Javascript, i.e. what is implemented in the current versions of mainstream web browsers and server platforms.
 If you want to support a wider base of platforms, you have to work a bit harder.